Electronic Voting Systems

 - Some students prefer classes without ‘traditional participation’

 It is in these situations where an Electronic Voting System may be deployed as a means to ‘empower’ rather than ‘enforce’ participation in-class (Graham, C. R. et al. 2007) due to its capacity to facilitate anonymous responses.

 Physical Hardware or ‘Bring Your Own Device’

 In the past, Electronic Voting Systems solely relied upon the provision of voting hardware being disseminated in order for participants to tender responses (see In-Class Clickers).
 With the advent of smartphones, tablets and handheld devices, modern electronic voting systems are often software, as opposed to hardware dependent.
-This means that participants may use their own devices to respond to polls – which may be termed as a ‘Bring Your Own Device’ model of polling.
+This means that participants may use their own devices to respond to polls – which may be termed as a ‘Bring Your Own Device’ (BYOD) model of polling.
+The University’s supported EVS tool (Mentimeter) uses a BYOD model.